 At the California Institute of Technology, Jensen and post-doctoral fellow Martin Pilhofer continued the research with electron cryomicroscopy, in which cells are imaged slice by slice.
 The combined data from those slices generated a three-dimensional rendering of the cell, revealing that in its extended conformation, the T6SS sheath is “loaded” with an internal structure—the poison dagger—while the collapsed sheath is empty.
 Mekalanos and Jensen propose that by contracting, the sheath ejects the dagger, which punctures through V. cholerae’s outer membrane, and then into adjacent prey or host cells.

-The two methods are complimentary, in that fluorescent microscopy supplies “movies” of the apparatus functioning inside living bacteria in real time, while electron cryomicroscopy supplies static, high-resolution snapshots of T6SS components and transitional states in its structure.
+The two methods are complementary, in that fluorescent microscopy supplies “movies” of the apparatus functioning inside living bacteria in real time, while electron cryomicroscopy supplies static, high-resolution snapshots of T6SS components and transitional states in its structure.

 The images support an assumption that the T6SS and phage sheath systems are linked by evolution, although it’s not clear which of them came first.
 The two systems also differ in key ways, however.
 Phage systems, for instance, deliver just one payload, while the T6SS system can assemble, shoot, disassemble, reform, and then shoot again, repeatedly.
 “It’s not a one-trick pony,” Mekalanos said.